sandeeppnz/eShopMicroservices/README.md

   - **C# 12:** The code uses C# 12 features (e.g., primary constructors, record types).
   - **ASP.NET Core:** For building the web API.
   - **Carter:** A minimal API framework for ASP.NET Core, used for routing and endpoint definitions.
+  - **Scrutor:** Uses Scrutor to decorate IBasketRepository with CachedBasketRepository for transparent caching.
   - **MediatR:** For implementing the mediator pattern and handling commands/queries (CQRS).
   - **FluentValidation:** For validating commands and models.
   - **Marten:** As the data persistence layer (document database/ORM for PostgreSQL).